VictorGranado/M.S.E.R-v2.0/README.md

 * All I2C devices (BME280, BH1750, MLX90614, LCD, QMC5883L) connect to common SDA/SCL lines.
 * Analog sensors (MQ135, Microphone) connect to separate ADC-capable pins on ESP32 an directly to battery (since they have higher current draw).
-* Geiger Counter module connected in parallel to main circutry to the battery.
+* Geiger Counter module connected in parallel with main circutry to the battery.
 * Button connects to GPIO with a pull-down resistor for interrupt-based navigation.

 ### 2. Software Requirements